-How do Overviews Work?
+How do Overviews work?

-Coach Training EDU takes a growth mindset approach in our courses and education philosophy.
+Coach Training EDU takes a growth mindset approach in our courses and educational philosophy.
 The scoring system is designed to deemphasize the usual judgment, and instead focuses on useful feedback you can use to improve your coaching, while also ensuring that you meet the standards required for certification by Coach Training EDU.

 To pass a 1.0 class, you need to complete all three overviews and earn a “Meets Standard | Associate Level” in each of the standards in either overview two or three.
-(For 2.0 Coach Training, you need an “Exceeds Standard | Professional Level” in each area.)

 You may complete a fourth overview at no charge if you have not yet met the necessary standard.